RenCloud/InformatiCup2017/source/introductionjonas.rst

 Installation
 ------------

-The userinterface is build with `PyQt5 <https://www.riverbankcomputing.com/software/pyqt/intro>`_.
+The userinterface is built with `PyQt5 <https://www.riverbankcomputing.com/software/pyqt/intro>`_.
 We use `Requests: HTTP for Humans <http://docs.python-requests.org/en/master/>`_ and requests_oAuthlib to fetch the required data from GitHub.
-The requirements for this part of the project are easiely installed via pip:
+The requirements for this part of the project are easily installed via pip:
 ::

     pip install requests